-- parents or school personnel to be absent. - 2.
-Parents are expected to call the school by 10 a.m. each morning that their student is absent from school to excuse him/her from that day's attendance. - According to Anchorage School Board Policy 443 (b), the following conditions may result in an excused absence from school: - a. illness - b. death or serious illness in the immediate family - c. participation in a school function - extenuating circumstances approved by the principal, and - e. attendance at religious services - 4.
+- should attend school, parents are encouraged to consult the "How Sick is too Sick" guide found at www.asdk12.org/parents/attendance/howsickistoosick - 3.
+Parents are expected to call the school by 10 a.m. each morning that their student is absent from school to excuse him/her from that day's attendance. - 4.
 Any absence that is not excused is considered a truancy.
 At the elementary level, truancy is defined as an unexcused absence of a student for a half-day or more.
 Truancies are cumulative throughout the semester. - 5.
-When the student falls within the compulsory attendance regulation (under 16 years of age), in addition to having the documented permission of the parent or guardian to miss school or be absent from class, the absences shall comply with the Alaska State Compulsory Attendance Laws 14.30.010.

-- 6. Students with unexcused absences from school may be subject to disciplinary action, including but not limited to required parent conferences, detention and/or suspension.
+When the student falls within the compulsory attendance regulation (under 16 years of age), in addition to having the documented permission of the parent or guardian to miss school or be absent from class, the absences shall comply with the Alaska State Compulsory Attendance Laws 14.30.010. - 6.
+Students with unexcused absences from school may be subject to disciplinary action, including but not limited to required parent conferences, detention or work detail.
 Parents will be notified of unexcused absences by School Messenger through the automated attendance phone call.
 After the first unexcused absence, detention or work detail may be assigned and the ASD attendance policy will be explained.
-Subsequent unexcused absences may result in detention, suspension, or other appropriate disciplinary action. - 7.
+Subsequent unexcused absences will prompt school staff to initiate a problem solving process in partnership with the family. - 7.
 Any student who is absent from school for ten (10) or more consecutive days without parent contact may be dropped from the ASD rolls.
-Prior to withdrawal for non-attendance, parents will be involved in the attempt to remediate the attendance problem.
-Reasonable effort will be made and documented to return that student to full-time attendance prior to withdrawal for non-attendance. - 8.
-Known or suspected cases of violation of AS 14.30.010 may also be referred to the Anchorage Police Department.
+Prior to withdrawal for nonattendance, parents will be involved in the attempt to remediate the attendance problem.
+Reasonable effort will be made and documented to return that student to fulltime attendance prior to withdrawal for non-attendance.

+8. Known or suspected cases of violation of AS 14.30.010 may also be referred to the Anchorage Police Department.